AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 - Store and retrieve movie tag embeddings
 - Similarity search for recommendations
 - Persistent storage for taste vectors
+- **Automatic initialization**: Database is automatically populated from GCS on first startup via the `chroma-init` service

 ## Pipeline Usage